-NCCCO certification exams are designed for lift directors who have been trained and/or have extensive knowledge due to their experience in the crane industry.
+CCO certification exams are designed for lift directors who have been trained and/or have extensive knowledge due to their experience in the crane industry.
 These exams are intended for candidates desiring to be lift directors.

 Certified lift directors must be in good physical health, as verified by a medical professional, sufficient enough to handle the physical demands that directing lifts requires.

-NCCCO WRITTEN EXAMINATIONS
+CCO WRITTEN EXAMINATIONS

 The Lift Director Written Examination consists of a Core Examination and Specialty Examinations for the Lift Director—Mobile Cranes and Lift Director—Tower Cranes certifications.
 Each candidate must also successfully pass the respective operator exam and/or the Rigger Level II exam; however, currently CCO-certified operators are not required to take the corresponding operator exam, as long as they maintain their certification status in good standing.
 Similarly, those who are certified as Rigger Level II do not need to take the Rigger Level II written exam.

 The Core Lift Director Exam contains 40 questions that must be completed in 60 minutes.
 The Lift Director—Mobile Cranes Specialty Exam contains 15 questions that must be completed in 120 minutes.
 The Lift Director—Tower Cranes Specialty Exam contains 15 questions that must be completed in 60 minutes.
 To provide each candidate with a fair and standardized administration of the written examination(s), and to ensure the reliability and validity of the written examinations is maintained, it is not recommended that a candidate schedule written exams totaling more than six hours of testing time on the same day.

 The table below details the exams necessary for each Lift Director certification.

-NCCCO PRACTICAL EXAMINATIONS
+CCO PRACTICAL EXAMINATIONS